 The global semiconductor market in general, and the video and image processing markets in particular, are highly competitive.
-We expect competition to increase and intensify as more and larger semiconductor companies enter our markets.
+We expect competition to increase and intensify as more and larger semiconductor companies enter our markets and as we enter new markets.
 Increased competition could result in price pressure, reduced profitability and loss of market share, any of which could materially and adversely affect our business, revenue and operating results.

-Currently, our competitors range from large, international companies offering a wide range of semiconductor products to smaller companies specializing in narrow markets.
-In the wearable sports camera market, our primary competitors are vertically integrated divisions of camera device OEMs, including Sony Corporation, or Sony, and Panasonic Corporation, as well as HiSilicon Technologies Co., Ltd., or HiSilicon, and Socionext Inc., or Socionext, a new entity created from the merger of the system LSI businesses of Fujitsu Ltd. and Panasonic Corporation.
-In the IP security camera market, our primary competitors include Geo Semiconductor, Inc., Grain Media, Inc., HiSilicon, Intel Corporation, or Intel, Movidius Ltd., Qualcomm Incorporated, or Qualcomm, Realtek Semiconductor Corp., Socionext, and Texas Instruments Incorporated, as well as vertically integrated divisions of IP security camera device OEMs, including Axis Communications AB and Sony.
-In the market for automotive aftermarket cameras, we compete against Allwinner Technology Co., Ltd., Alpha Imaging Technology Corp., Core Logic, Inc., Novatek Microelectronics Corp. and Sunplus Technology Co.
-Ltd. Our primary competitors in the UAV camera market include HiSilicon, Intel, NVIDIA Corporation and Qualcomm.
-Our primary competitors in the infrastructure market include Intel, Magnum Semiconductor, Inc. and Texas Instruments Incorporated.
+Our competitors range from large, international companies offering a wide range of semiconductor products to smaller companies specializing in narrow markets.
+In the wearable sports camera market, our primary competitors are vertically integrated divisions of camera device OEMs, including Sony Corporation, or Sony, and Panasonic Corporation, as well as HiSilicon Technologies Co., Ltd., or HiSilicon, and Socionext Inc., or Socionext, an entity created from the merger of the system LSI businesses of Fujitsu Ltd. and Panasonic Corporation.
+In the IP security camera market, our primary competitors include Geo Semiconductor, Inc., Grain Media, Inc., which was recently acquired by Novatek Microelectronics Corp., or Novatek, HiSilicon, Intel Corporation, or Intel, Movidius Ltd., which was recently acquired by Intel, OmniVision Technologies, Inc., Qualcomm Incorporated, or Qualcomm, Realtek Semiconductor Corp., Socionext, and Texas Instruments Incorporated, as well as vertically integrated divisions of IP Security camera device OEMs, including Axis Communications AB and Sony.
+In the automotive camera market, we compete against Allwinner Technology Co., Ltd., Alpha Imaging Technology Corp., Core Logic, Inc., Novatek Microelectronics Corp., NXP Semiconductors N.V., Sunplus Technology Co., Ltd., and Texas Instruments.
+Our primary competitors in the UAV camera market include HiSilicon, Intel, NVIDIA Corporation and Qualcomm.
+Our primary competitors in the infrastructure market include Intel, Magnum Semiconductor, Inc. and Texas Instruments.
 Certain of our customers and suppliers also have divisions that produce products competitive with ours.
-We expect competition in our current markets to increase in the future as existing competitors improve or expand their product offerings and as potential new competitors, such as Broadcom Corporation, MediaTek, Inc. and Samsung, enter these markets.
+We expect competition in our current markets to increase in the future as existing competitors improve or expand their product offerings and as potential new competitors enter these markets.